filiptepper/uploadify-rails/README.md

       config.onUploadSuccess = true
     end

 When you define any callbacks as true, you should define a function 'window.UploadifyRails.#{callback}' in your javascript asset files with the appropriate arguments.
+For convenience, you can run `rake uploadify_rails:coffee` to generate a coffeescript file with those functions already outlined.
+You can delete or leave as-is any functions in that file whose configuration values are not set to true.

 For convenient access to your configuration, add to you ApplicationHelper: